Rhubarb Cake

 Key Ingredients and Substitutions

-3. Brown sugar and granulated white sugar: The combination of these sugars contributes to the cake’s sweetness and depth of flavor.
+• Brown Sugar and Granulated White Sugar – The combination of these sugars contributes to the cake’s sweetness and depth of flavor.
 Brown sugar provides the molasses-y caramel note we love.

-4. Vanilla extract and rose water: Use pure vanilla extract for that ‘vanilla cake’ aroma and a splash of rose water that pairs so well with rhubarb.
+• Vanilla Extract and Rose Water – Use pure vanilla extract for that ‘vanilla cake’ aroma and a splash of rose water that pairs so well with rhubarb.

-5. Butter–and/or solid vegetable shortening.
-I know, the shortening is nearly bizarre to see in a recipe anymore, very old school and we avoid it when we can.
-But I use it in this cake and it does a job for lightness and fluff that just works.
+• Butter and/or Solid Vegetable Shortening – I know, the shortening is nearly bizarre to see in a recipe anymore.
+It’s very old school, and we avoid it when we can.
+However, I use it in this cake, and it does a job for lightness and fluff that just works better than other fat sources.
 Substitute unsalted butter or even solid (stirred smooth) coconut oil, but not liquid oil, for the cake.
 I do use melted butter in the topping that scatters over the top of the cake batter, so a little butter is needed in any case.

-• Room Temperature Ingredients: Ingredients like eggs are at room temperature for a smoother wet batter.
-And the batter for this cake is truly a dream to work with, so gorgeous.
+• Use room temperature ingredients.
+Letting ingredients like eggs come to room temperature allows for easier mixing with the dry ingredients and a smoother wet batter.
+And the batter for this cake is a dream to work with, so gorgeous.
 That smoothness helps the cake rise evenly for a level finished cake.

-• Fold in the rhubarb pieces: Fold in the sliced or diced rhubarb into the cake batter rather than adding it with the mixer.
+• Fold in the chopped rhubarb pieces.
+Fold the sliced or diced rhubarb into the cake batter rather than adding it with the mixer.
 This prevents you from over-stirring and deflating the beautiful batter.

-• Cool Down Correctly: Let the cake cool in the prepared pan on a wire rack before slicing.
-This helps the structure set and will also make it easier for the cake to lift fromt eh bottom of the pan.
+• Cool down correctly.
+Let the cake cool in the prepared cake pan on a wire rack before slicing and serving straight from the pan.
+This helps the structure set and will also make it easier for the cake to lift from the bottom of the pan.

 To go more dessert than breakfast or snack cake, make this sweet rhubarb cake even sweeter!
 Top each slice of cake with a scoop of dulce de leche or vanilla ice cream, or a dollop of homemade whipped cream.
-If you’re in the mood for something sophisticated and rich, a dollop of crรจme fraรฎche echoes the tang of this very delicious cake!
+If you’re in the mood for something sophisticated and rich, a dollop of crème fraîche echoes the tang of this very delicious cake.

 Rhubarb squares in a 13x9x2-inch pan, in Dan's hands with a green gingham napkin.